-During the year ended June 30, 2023, the Business Council contributed up to \$900, \$1,369, \$1,796 and \$2,000 (for single, dependent, married, and family coverage, respectively) per month for insurance premiums plus 90% of the monthly premiums in excess of these amounts for each covered participant toward these plans, excluding long-term disability and vision premiums.
+During the year ended June 30, 2024, the Business Council contributed up to \$900, \$1,369, \$1,796 and \$2,000 (for single, dependent, married, and family coverage, respectively) per month for insurance premiums plus 90% of the monthly premiums in excess of these amounts for each covered participant toward these plans, excluding long-term disability and vision premiums.
 Participants are responsible for paying premium charges in excess of this amount plus long-term disability and vision premiums.
-Total group insurance premiums paid by the Business Council for the year ended June 30, 2023 were \$678,412.
+Total group insurance premiums paid by the Business Council for the year ended June 30, 2024 were \$739,447.

 Workers' compensation: Wyoming State Statute 27-14-101 created the Wyoming Workers' Compensation Act (the Act).
 The Act requires all employers engaged in extra-hazardous employment to obtain liability coverage for the payment of benefits to employees for job-related injuries and diseases through the Workers' Compensation Fund.
 Eligible employers that comply with the provisions of the Act are generally protected from being sued by employees.
 Employers not required by the Act to participate in this program may elect to do so at their option.
-For the year ended June 30, 2023, the Business Council's contributions to the Workers' Compensation Fund were \$39,206.
+For the year ended June 30, 2024, the Business Council's contributions to the Workers' Compensation Fund were \$52,922.

 Unemployment compensation: The Business Council does not carry unemployment insurance but pays the cost of actual claims incurred.
-For the year ended June 30, 2023, the Business Council received a refund of \$18,162 for certain unemployment claims paid out between April 2020 and June 2021.
-The Business Council paid no unemployment claims for fiscal year 2023.
+The Business Council paid no unemployment claims for the year ended June 30, 2024.